mahulchak/quickmerge/README.md

 -l: controls the length cutoff for anchor contigs.
 A good rule of thumb is to start with the N50 of the 'self_assembly.fasta'.
 E.g. if the N50 of your self_assembly.fasta is 2Mb.
 Then use 2000000 as your cutoff.
 Lowering this value will lead to more merging but may increase the probability of mis-joins.

+4. EXTRA:

 Although this program was written to merge a hybrid assembly and a PB-only assembly, it can also be used to merge two different PB-only assemblies (e.g. one generated with <a href="https://sourceforge.net/projects/wgs-assembler/files/wgs-assembler/">PBcR</a> and another generated with <a href="https://github.com/PacificBiosciences/FALCON-integrate">FALCON</a>).

+If using a self-assembly as the reference did not improve your contiguity much (unlikely for low coverage PacBio sequence but possible for high coverage PacBio sequences), use the hybrid assembly as your reference and the self-assembly as your query.

-Assembly polishing with <a href="https://github.com/PacificBiosciences/GenomicConsensus">Quiver</a> before or/and after assembly merging is recommended.
+Assembly polishing with <a href="https://github.com/PacificBiosciences/GenomicConsensus">Quiver</a> before and after assembly merging is strongly recommended.
 ####################
 If you find this program useful, please cite our paper.